Master of Applied Science in Community-based Primary Health Care Programs in Global Health

 - Online delivery gives flexibility and accessibility to students around the world

 - Competitive price point for tuition

-COMMUNITY-BASED PRIMARY HEALTH CARE PROGRAMS
+WHAT ARE COMMUNITY-BASED PRIMARY HEALTH CARE PROGRAMS?

 Community-based approaches—those which include full participation of community members and groups—are highly effective in addressing priority public health challenges.
 Leaders of large-scale community-based primary healthcare programs must consider a broad range of ethical, cultural, political and socio-economic factors for each population they serve.